 Career as Athletic Trainer

-To become Athletic Trainer you need a bachelors degree or higher in related discipline.
-Athletic Trainer programmes comprises of course related health sciences like biology, nutrition and anatomy etc.
+To become Athletic Trainer you need a bachelor’s degree or higher in related discipline.
+Athletic Trainer programmes comprise of course related health sciences like biology, nutrition and anatomy etc.

 - Coaches and Scouts

 - EMTs and Paramedics

 - Occupational Therapists

 Athletic trainers typically do the following:

 - Apply protective or injury-preventive devices such as tape, bandages, and braces.

 - Develop and carry out rehabilitation programs for injured athletes.